Terrorist Organizations

 al-Qaida in the Islamic Maghreb (AQIM)

-goals – overthrow “apostate” African regimes and establish a regional Islamic state across all of North and West Africa; support the broader goals of al-Qai’da’s central leadership
+goals – overthrow “apostate” African regimes and establish an Islamic state across all of North and West Africa; support the broader goals of al-Qai’da’s central leadership

 financial and other support – engages in kidnappings-for-ransom and other criminal activities, particularly extorting drug trafficking groups and others; arms largely acquired from Libyan stockpiles, battlefield captures, or via illicit regional arms markets